 - US Government Institutions and Policy Management

 “I think it’s important to study public policy, because it teaches people how to make an impact.
-Through understanding the policy processes and a wide range of perspectives, I feel this degree will give me the best change to enact positive change.”
+Through understanding the policy processes and a wide range of perspectives, I feel this degree will give me the best chance to enact positive change.”

 —Najma Mohamud, Master’s in Public Policy student